ssoonmi/05-20-Lecture-Notes/W11D5/practiceA-starter/README.md

 - the "color" column will hold values up to 20 characters in length and will not allow `NULL`s

-Generate a model (and migration) for the "People" model with the attributes:
+Generate a model (and migration) for the "Person" model with the attributes:

 | Attribute name | Attribute type | Constraints                         |
 |----------------|----------------|-------------------------------------|